 Even with the holiday season officially over, the remaining winter still offers a variety of unique safety challenges to consider.
-Fortunately, you can keep your family comfortable and safe–both inside the home and out–by keeping these 12 Winter Safety Tips in mind:
+Fortunately, you can keep your family comfortable and safe–both inside the home and out–by keeping the below tips in mind.
+We hope that this Winter Safety Tips post inspires you.

 Check on Heat Sources

 To combat the cold, you probably have things in place inside to stay warm.
 Routine maintenance and monitoring will help make the use of such methods safer.

 - Open flames.
 Never leave a fire or any open flames unattended.
 Make sure everything is out and cold (no glowing coals) before going to bed or going out.